Filmmaker Ram Gopal Varma Sentenced in Cheque Bounce Case | Entertainment

 Filmmaker Ram Gopal Varma Sentenced in Cheque Bounce Case

-Filmmaker Ram Gopal Varma was sentenced to three months imprisonment in a cheque bounce case.
-The Andheri Court issued a non-bailable warrant against him after he failed to appear.
-Varma's firm was initially charged in 2018.
-He claims the case relates to a dispute with an ex-employee.
+Filmmaker Ram Gopal Varma has been sentenced to three months imprisonment following a conviction in a cheque bounce case.
+The Andheri court issued a non-bailable arrest warrant.
+Varma must also compensate the complainant within three months.
+The case stems from a 2018 transaction involving unpaid invoices.

 - Country: